gorkang/downloadReferences/README.md

 ## How it works

 With `get_dois_from_paper()` we get DOIs and/or PUBMED ids from a paper.
-Right now the functions needs a link to the html version of the paper, or a DOI (checks in `http://dx.doi.org/`).
+Right now the functions needs a link to the html version of the paper, or a DOI (we try to get to the html version with `http://dx.doi.org/`).

 With `download_papers()` we try to download the papers: